 Subsequent to the oral agreement between NAC and Reading, a group of NAC's stockholders led by Sam Frankino purported to take action by written consent to increase the number of directors on the NAC Board of Directors, to fill those vacancies with nominees of the group, and thereby to take control of the NAC Board of Directors.
 This action was disputed by the incumbent directors, and litigation followed to resolve the composition of the Board of Directors of NAC.
 Since an oral agreement had been reached before the purported action by written consent, Reading and NAC continued with the preparation of the definitive documentation needed to close the purchase and sale of the AFC interest and the granting of the option during the pendency of that litigation.
-That documentation was completed in October, 1999.
-However, upon completion of the documentation, NAC declined to execute the documents prepared by its counsel and approved by its management, and advised Reading, for the first time, that it had been advised by counsel that it was under no legally enforceable obligation to execute the definitive documentation or to proceed with the transaction, whereupon Reading called a default.
+That documentation, NAC declined to execute the documents prepared by its counsel and approved by its management, and advised Reading, for the first time, that it had been advised by counsel that it was under no legally enforceable obligation to execute the definitive document for the definitive documentation, whereupon Reading called a default.
 Thereafter, on November 5, 1999 the Delaware Chancery Court ruled in favor of Mr. Frankino and his group, and a new board majority was seated at NAC.
 The new NAC Board majority elected a new chairman and chief executive officer.
 Discussions between representatives of Reading and this new Chairman and Chief Executive Officer were not productive, during 1999, in resolving the conflict between NAC and Reading as to the status of the agreements between NAC and Reading.